-- For some types of cancer, chemotherapy is given in other ways, e.g. cream for skin cancer, chemoembolisation for liver cancer, or wafers for brain cancer.
+- For some types of cancer, chemotherapy is given in other ways, e.g. cream for skin cancer, injections for liver cancer.

 - It is safest for people without cancer to avoid direct contact with chemotherapy drugs, so nurses and doctors wear protective clothing when giving chemotherapy.
 However, there is little risk to visitors during and after your chemotherapy treatment.